Dobromyl: History

 Dobromyl was first mentioned in 1374, as a settlement founded by the Herburt family, upon request of Polish prince Władysław Opolczyk.
-In 1566 it was granted Magdeburg rights by the King Sigismund I the Old.
+In 1566 King Sigismund I the Old granted Magdeburg town rights and established two annual fairs and a weekly market.
 Eighteen years later, Stanislaw Herburt built a castle here, the town also had a printing shop, where in 1612 the Annales seu cronici incliti regni Poloniae (The Annals of Jan Długosz) were published.
-Until the Partitions of Poland (1772), Dobromil was part of Przemyśl Land, Ruthenian Voivodeship.
+In 1647, a storehouse for imported Hungarian wine was established.
+Until the First Partition of Poland (1772), Dobromyl was part of Przemyśl Land, Ruthenian Voivodeship, Lesser Poland Province.
 In the course of time, the branch of the Herburt family which resided in the town changed its name into Dobromilski.

-In 1772, Dobromil was annexed by the Habsburg Empire, and until 1918 belonged to Austrian Galicia.
-After World War I, the town returned to Poland, and in the Second Polish Republic, was the seat of a county in Lwów Voivodeship.
-In 1921 its population was 5386.
-Following the Nazi and Soviet Invasion of Poland (September 1939), Dobromil was transferred to the Soviet Union.
-In June 1941, Soviet NKVD murdered here hundreds of prisoners (see NKVD prisoner massacres).
+In 1772, Dobromyl was annexed by the Habsburg Empire, and until 1918 belonged to Austrian Galicia.
+It was located on the main road connecting Przemyśl with Turka and Hungary.
+After World War I, the town became Ukrainian and eventually Polish (see Polish–Ukrainian War), and in the Second Polish Republic, was the seat of a county in Lwów Voivodeship.
+According to the 1921 Polish census, it had a population of 3,431, 50.1% Polish, 37.9% Jewish and 11.1% Ukrainian.

-Under German occupation, Dobromil was transferred to Przemyśl County, District of Kraków, General Government.
-Its Jewish population was murdered in The Holocaust, and on August 8, 1944 the town was seized by the Red Army.
+Following the Nazi and Soviet invasion of Poland, which started World War II in September 1939, Dobromyl was transferred to Soviet Ukraine.
+In June 1941, soon after the German attack on the USSR, Soviet NKVD murdered hundreds of prisoners who had been evacuated from nearby Przemyśl, dumping their bodies into a salt mine on the outskirts of Dobromyl.
+Under German occupation, Dobromyl was transferred to Przemyśl County, Kraków District, General Government.
+On 30 June 1941, members of Einsatzkommando 6 carried out an execution near Dobromyl, killing up to 132 Jews.
+According to Nazi reports, the victims were accused of being collaborators in NKVD atrocities.
+While some sources estimate that 132 people were shot, the Dobromil yizkor book reports around 50 Jewish victims.
+In October 1941, the German occupiers established a Jewish open ghetto.
+On 29 June 1942, the ghetto was liquidated and most Jews were deported to the Bełżec extermination camp, whereas some 500 stayed in the town, including Judenrat members and Jewish policemen, who bribed the Germans, and were eventually murdered by the occupiers in November 1942.
+On August 8, 1944 the town was seized by the Red Army.

-Currently, Dobromil belongs to Ukraine.
+Since 1991 Dobromyl is part of independent Ukraine.
 The town has a local office of the Association of Polish Culture of the Lviv Land.
-Among famous people associated with Dobromil are: